SupremeIntelligence/FAMCS_Project_IndustrialProgramming/README.md

-# **FAMCS IndustrialProgramming Project: CoffeeMaker Collection Manager**
+# **FAMCS IndustrialProgramming Project: CoffeeMaker Manager**

 ## **About the Project**
-Welcome to the **FAMCS Java Lab 4** project!
+Welcome to the **CoffeeMaker Manager** project!
 This project is developed as part of a lab assignment for the Applied Mathematics and Computer Science program at Belarusian State University.
-The project demonstrates your proficiency in file management, object-oriented programming, and the use of various file formats (including TXT, ZIP, and JAR) in Java.
+The project demonstrates your proficiency in file management, object-oriented programming, and the use of various file formats (including TXT, XML, JSON, YAML, ZIP, and JAR) in Java.

-The core functionality of the project revolves around managing a collection of coffee makers using object-oriented principles, file handling, and archiving.
+The core functionality of the project revolves around managing a collection of coffee makers using object-oriented principles, file handling, encrypting and archiving.
 This repository showcases various techniques such as:

 - Reading and writing data from/to files.
 - Implementing custom file readers and writers.
+- Encrypting files using AES algorithm.
 - Archiving files into ZIP and JAR formats.
 - Extracting files from ZIP and JAR archives.